shashmit/Hashnode-blogs/clf797pfx000w0al1e7i616od.md

 **JAVA**

-talking about java is always fun to me as it has so much to offer still it doesn't offer as much as C++, but you see from many perspectives but depends on you, do you like the syntax or not.
+Talking about java is always fun to me as it has so much to offer still it doesn't offer as much as C++, but you see from many perspectives but depends on you, do you like the syntax or not.
 We will be talking in terms of the string first.
 Talking about the difference in java the two:

 * That is `.equals()` is a method while `==` is an operator.
 * `==` operators for reference comparison **address comparison** and `.equals()` method for **content comparison**.

 ```java
 //code 1.0